onera/Cassiopee/Generator/doc/source/Generator.rst

     :type  grow: double
     :param optim: if 1, only optimize mesh keeping the same number of points
     :type  optim: int
+    :param fixedConstraints: curves or surface identifying points that must be in output mesh
+    :type  fixedConstraints: [list of arrays] or [list of zones]
+    :param sizeConstraints: curves or surface defining sizemap
+    :type  sizeConstraints: [list of arrays] or [list of zones]
     :return: remeshed surface
     :rtype: identical to input